Skip to main content

 Connection

-Connect tool nodes to an LLM node using tool edges
+Connect Tool nodes to an Agent node’s TOOLS handle using tool edges

 2